英語訳

 【Upper Section】

-Question: By what can [one] know that root-severing wrong views are ninth grade yet also create nine grades to sever good roots?
+Question: How can one know that the wrong view that cuts off wholesome roots belongs only to the ninth grade yet also functions in nine grades to sever wholesome roots?

 【Lower Section】

-However, regarding these two explanations, *Commentary* fascicle five judges saying "the former explanation is superior."
-In this present chapter, [it] does not judge which is superior.
+However, with respect to these two interpretations, the commentary fascicle five renders a judgment, saying "the former interpretation is superior."
+In the present chapter, however, no judgment is rendered as to which is superior.